decentralchain/anonymous-transactions-prototype/README.md

 account details command
 =============
     nodejs cli.js details <option>
-    Print details of current seed (pubkey and address at waves, pubkey and private key at the DApp)
+    Print details of current seed (pubkey and address at unitoken, pubkey and private key at the DApp)
     Print anonymous and not anonymous balance
     -s or --seed <seed>